swift-server/swift-aws-lambda-runtime/Examples/ServiceLifecycle/README.md

 - SAM CLI installed

 ## Database Schema

+In the context of this demo, the Lambda function creates the table and populates it with data at first run.

 The Lambda function expects a `users` table with the following structure and returns results as `User` objects: